 - Enable communication and cooperation between IT and Business

 For the new business year, the Service Assurance business group had a strategic imperative to build a new product and fill a gap in the existing product line, focusing on the business executive.

-The charter for this new initiative appeared simple:
+The charter for this new initiative appeared straightforward: